 Individualized program intended for students who wish to practice, use, and improve advanced-beginning ASL skills.
 Video, software, and workbooks in the American Sign Language/English Interpreting Lab can help students improve understanding of intermediate ASL sentences and stories.
 Through the use of video recording equipment, students will have the opportunity to practice intermediate expressive signing skills.
 Lab activities are designed to provide students the opportunity to practice vocabulary and syntax taught in ASL 206.
+Lab activities are designed to provide students the opportunity to practice vocabulary and syntax taught in ASL 206.

-ASL 208 Interpreting as a Profession (3) 3 hours lecture
+ASL 208 Interpreting as a Profession